anushamahajan5/MindsDB_SemanticApp/README.md

 ```

 8. **Open the mindsDB GUI here:**
-Note you are going to test all queries here
+Note you can test your commands here although they are directly implemented in app and can be directly seen in th application
 ```
 http://localhost:47334
 ```